-- We replaced the energy inefficient fridge-freezer in The Mews with a more efficient one and replaced the washing machine in the central laundry with a larger more efficient one rated A+++.
-We replaced thermostatic control to the water tank at The Lodge (2018) though this has now been superceded by the ASHP installed in 2020.
+- We replaced the energy inefficient fridge-freezer in The Mews with a more efficient one and replaced the washing machine in the central laundry .
+We replaced thermostatic control to the hot water tank at The Lodge (2018) though this has now been superceded by the ASHP installed in 2020.

 - We had the Energy Peformance Certificate of The Lodge redone (2018).
 This cottage, which was rated F before we purchased Kirkennan, is now rated D (this was before we put in solar power and an Air Source Heat Pump).
 Those for Woodsedge and The Mews were redone in 2020 and are now rated C and D respectively having been F before.

 - We installed solar panels on the roof of Woodsedge to provide power to the biomass district heating system and in the field adjacent to The Lodge to provide electricity there (2019).
 Between them these are estimated to save over 1700 Kg of CO2 emission per year.
 In 2020 we installed another set on the roof of the house connected to an i-boost which means that any spare electricity is used to heat hot water.
 In 2021 we added batteries to the solar PV panels at The Lodge and the barn and upgraded these the following year.

-- We moved electricity supplier in The Mews and Woodsedge to Bulb and the biomass electricity supply to Scottish Power, both of which provide electricity produced by 100% renewable means (2019).
-We intend to move The Lodge and the house to similar suppliers in the future.
+- We moved electricity supplier in The Mews , Woodsedge, The Lodge and The House to Bulb and Octopus and the biomass electricity supply to Scottish Power, both of which provide electricity produced by 100% renewable means (2019).
+Bulb has subsequently been taken over by Octopus.

-- We replaced the open fire in The Lodge with a DEFRA approved 81% efficient stove (2019).
-Open fires achieve only 15% efficiency and furthermore even when the fire is not being used the open chimney makes the central heating of the cottage less efficient.
+- We replaced the open fires in The Lodge (2019) and Woodsedge (2020) with DEFRA approved 81% efficient stoves Open fires achieve only 15% efficiency and furthermore even when the fire is not being used the open chimney makes the central heating of the cottage less efficient.
 Modern efficient stoves are estimated to reduce particulate emissions by 90% compared to an open fire and are virtually carbon neutral when used correctly with dry wood.